Wolox/node-typescript-bootstrap/README.md

 ### Migrations

+To create a migration from changes in models, run `npm run migrations-generate <migration_name>` Migrations should be generated after each change you made to your models.

-To create a migration simply run `./node_modules/.bin/sequelize migration:create --name="my-migration-name" --config ./migrations/config.js --migrations-path ./migrations/migrations`.
+To create a migration manually, run `npm run migrations-create <migration_name>`.

-To run them, execute `npm run migrations`.
+To run migrations, execute `npm run migrations`.

 ### Starting your app
 Now, to start your app run `npm start` in the rootpath of the project.
 Then access your app at **localhost:port**, where the port was logged into the console at startup.